 Is there a difference between culture and engagement?

 While some may believe distinguishing between the two doesn’t matter, our extensive experience in HR consulting services revealed how important it is to separate culture from engagement.

 Mary had a diverse range of experience and worked across several different sectors.
 She had a reputation for influencing and leading change in organisations.
 Mary was head-hunted to work for an organisation that needed to improve its back-office processes.
 The sector was contracting through a series of mergers and acquisitions.
 During the selection process, she connected with the Executive Manager.

 When Mary joined the organisation, she found her manager incredibly supportive and inspirational, who created a great working environment for her team.

 Mary was working in several cross-functional teams who appeared enthusiastic about the opportunities to improve operational efficiency.
 Increasingly, she found people were reluctant to explore new ideas.
-People would say “We tried that before, and it didn’t work” or oppose any new ideas put forward.
+People would say, “We tried that before, and it didn’t work,” or oppose any new ideas put forward.
 Mary spoke with her manager, who provided encouragement and support.
-This recharged her, and she kept trying to influence change, but her frustration grew.
+This conversation recharged her, and she kept trying to influence change, but her frustration grew.

 After six months, Mary was still loyal to her manager and enjoyed her immediate team.
-She completed the annual employee engagement survey then went home and discussed the disconnect she felt between her manager and her direct team versus the rest of the organisation with her partner.
+She completed the annual employee engagement survey, then went home and discussed the disconnect between her manager and her direct team versus the rest of the organisation with her partner.
 Her loyalty to her manager and her team kept her enthusiastic.
-However, she felt frustrated, disconnected from the organisation, and started to question whether the role was suitable for her.
+However, she felt frustrated, disconnected from the organisation, and questioned whether the role was suitable for her.